10 of the Worst Diseases Smoking Causes

 Because smoking affects your arteries, it can trigger stroke.
 A stroke happens when the blood supply to your brain is temporarily blocked.
 Brain cells are deprived of oxygen and start to die.
 A stroke can cause paralysis, slurred speech, altered brain function and death.
 Stroke is the fifth leading cause of death in the United States and a leading cause of adult disability.

 Asthma is a chronic lung disease that makes it harder to move air in and out of your lungs—otherwise known as "breathing."
 Because cigarette smoke irritates air passages, it can trigger sudden and severe asthma attacks.
-Asthma is a serious health condition that affects more than 25 million Americans.
+Asthma is a serious health condition that affects close to 25 million Americans.
 Smoking only makes it worse.

 Reproductive Effects in Women